JoinColony/colonyJS/packages/sdk/docs/getting-started/index.md

 * A JavaScript/TypeScript project with a `package.json` and the `@colony/sdk` and `ethers` packages installed.

 :::tip
 To get started even faster, use our [**`Colony Starter`**](https://github.com/JoinColony/colonyStarter) template.
-It's just a matter of cloning the repository and running `npm run serve` to get to the first working example.
+It's just a matter of cloning the repository and running `npm start` to get to the first working example.
 Follow the guide after the link for more information.
 :::

 ## Installation